Darnold shines, Bridgewater sharp as Jets top Falcons 17-0

 Atlanta wide receiver Julio Jones and running back Devonta Freeman did not play, despite being healthy.
-Kicker Matt Bryant and offensive tackle Ty Sambrailo had previously been scratched by coach Dan Quinn.
+Kicker Matt Bryant and offensive tackle Ty Sambrailo had previously been scratched.

-Several Jets didn’t play, including rookie tight end Chris Herndon, who wasn’t spotted on the sideline during the game.
+Several Jets didn’t play, including rookie tight end Chris Herndon, who Bowles said was banged up in practice and got the night off.
 Also out because of injuries were: left tackle Kelvin Beachum, linebacker Lorenzo Mauldin, defensive tackle Deon Simon, rookie cornerback Parry Nickerson, and running back Eli McGuire.

 Atlanta tried to stop the shutout in the closing seconds, but David Marvin was short on a 42-yard field-goal attempt as time expired.

 Sterling left in the third quarter with an ankle injury and didn’t return. ...
-Skrine left the game after injuring his shoulder during the play on which he was penalized. ...
+Jets cornerback Buster Skrine left after injuring his shoulder in the first quarter. ...
 Falcons backup guard Jamil Douglas left with a finger injury.

 Falcons: home vs. Kansas City on Aug.
 17.